MuhammadHananAsghar/13-Flowers-Classification/README.md

 Keras is an open-source software library that provides a Python interface for artificial neural networks.
 Keras acts as an interface for the TensorFlow library.
 Up until version 2.3, Keras supported multiple backends, including TensorFlow, Microsoft Cognitive Toolkit, Theano, and PlaidML.

 ## Objective
-To classifiy rice type from it's image.
+To classifiy flower type from it's image.

 ## Dataset
 [Flowers Dataset](https://www.kaggle.com/code/muhammadhananasghar/flowers-classification/data)